Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Perhaps you’ll get the chance to see it after this."
 Sir Patrick smiled at the memory, and gathered his papers ready to share the set of damaging revelations with another of his counterparts.
 There was much to do before taking the matter directly to the council, and not as much time as he would have liked.

 It would be *interesting* when they finally did confront House Henen.
-Kenshi was entirely right, the Kwmbwrw were proud and insular, getting them to wash their hands of House Henen was going to be more of an uphill struggle than he’d made it sound...but he was confident.
+Kenshi was entirely right, the Kwmbwrw were proud and insular, getting them to wash their hands of House Henen was going to be more of an uphill struggle than he’d made it sound... but he was confident.

 And if they didn’t…